putuoka/c4it-blog/content/posts/2022/074-postgres-crud-dapper/article.md

 ---
 title: "PostgreSQL CRUD operations with C# and Dapper"
-path: '/blog/postgres-crud-dapper'
+path: "/blog/postgres-crud-dapper"
-tags: ["CSharp", "Database","SQL","PostgreSQL","MainArticle"]
+tags: ["CSharp", "Database", "SQL", "PostgreSQL", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "Mapping every SQL result to a data type can be a pain.
 To simplify our life, we can use an ORM like Dapper to automatically map the data."
 created: 2022-03-01